 The first picture from the first day set the bar fairly high.

 I don’t doubt that the Geirangerfjord is beautiful, but I also hear that it’s crawling with tourists, and all that that brings.
 Whereas in Sæbø it was the locals, the 50ish people who attended the wedding, a few campers, and some fishermen.
 It was the end of June/beginning of July, so the tourist season was just getting underway, but it was perfect.
 We spent four full days in Sæbø and it was the best possible start to our trip that I could imagine, with an excellent mix of activity and relaxation.
 So what did we get up to?
 Well…

 After a long 8-hour drive from Oslo the day before, we were more than happy to sleep in and enjoy a leisurely breakfast.
 We met the cats that came with our Hytte* and chatted with our host about hiking possibilities in the area.
-He very kindly lent us a map, and we set off for town with the idea to try to hike up the mountain on the right in the above photo.
+He very kindly lent us a map, and we set off for town with the idea to try to hike up the mountain on the left in the above photo.

 We had just missed the ferry, so we had a nice chance to wander around the small town center and get our bearings for the next few days.

 Eventually the ferry came back across the fjord and we hopped aboard.
 About ten minutes of picture-taking later, we arrived on the other side.
 First we had a quick look at the timetable to see when we could get back, and off we went up the hill.